MinaProtocol/mina/rfcs/0019-storing-client-data.md

 #### Client Queries

 A query that a client makes will make use of both the daemon and the database.
 For the short term, the daemon will service all of the client's queries, namely through GraphQL.
 The daemon will make reads from the database asynchronously.
-In the future, we can offload the the client queries to another process, which we will call the API process if these queries become a bottleneck.
+In the future, we can offload the client queries to another process, which we will call the API process if these queries become a bottleneck.
 The downside of this is that we will have to manually add communication channels between the daemon and the client process.
 We may use the existing RPC tools that we have or have the daemon answer queries through GraphQL.
 The following subsections will describe queries how to use the databases to make complicated queries:

 #### Transaction_status